-customers’ ability to operate their own websites and to advertise via the internet on third-party platforms or online search engines, enabling buyers or their customers to raise awareness of their online activities and attract potential customers.
+141 See Case C-439/09 - Pierre Fabre Dermo-Cosmétique, paragraphs 55 to 58.

+142 See also paragraph (222) concerning Regulation (EU) 2018/302 of the European Parliament and of the Council.

+could require eco-responsible sales outlets or the use of delivery services using green bicycles.

-A selective distribution system cannot be combined with an exclusive distribution system, as defined in Article 1(1)(g) VBER, within the same territory, as this would lead to a hardcore restriction of active or passive sales to end users by the authorised distributors pursuant to Article 4(c)(i) VBER.
-However, the supplier may commit to supplying only one or a limited number of authorised distributors in a specific part of the territory where the selective distribution system is operated.
-The supplier may also commit not to make any direct sales itself into that territory.
-In addition, as allowed by the second exception to Article 4(c)(i) VBER, the supplier may impose a location clause on its authorised distributors.
+The combination of selective distribution with exclusive distribution in the same territory cannot benefit from the exemption provided by Article 2(1) of Regulation (EU) X, including where the supplier applies exclusive distribution at the wholesale level and selective distribution at the retail level.
+This is because such a combination would require the authorised distributors to accept hardcore restrictions within the meaning of Article 4, point (b) or (c) of Regulation (EU) X, for example, restrictions of active sales to territories or customers that have not been exclusively allocated, restrictions of active or passive sales to end users143, or restrictions of cross-supplies between authorised distributors144.
+However, the supplier may commit to supply only certain authorised distributors, for example, in certain parts of the territory where the selective distribution system is operated, or it may commit not to make any direct sales in that territory itself145.
+Pursuant to the third exception to Article 4, point (c)(i) of Regulation (EU) X, the supplier may also impose a location clause on its authorised distributors.

-The hardcore restriction set out in Article 4(c)(ii) VBER concerns the restriction of cross-supplies between authorised distributors within a selective distribution system.
-This means that the supplier cannot prevent active or passive sales between its authorised distributors, which must remain free to purchase the contract products from other authorised distributors within the network, operating either at the same or at a different level of trade.96 Consequently, selective distribution cannot be combined with vertical restraints aimed at forcing distributors to purchase the contract products exclusively from a given source.
-It also means that within a selective distribution network, no restrictions can be imposed on authorised wholesalers as regards their sales to authorised distributors.
+The hardcore restriction set out in Article 4, point (c)(ii) of Regulation (EU) X concerns the restriction of cross-supplies between authorised distributors within a selective distribution system.
+This means that the supplier cannot prevent active or passive sales between its authorised distributors, which must remain free to purchase the contract products from other authorised distributors within the network, operating either at the same or at a different level of trade146.
+Consequently, selective distribution cannot be combined with vertical restraints aimed at forcing distributors to purchase the contract products exclusively from a given source.
+It also means that, in a selective distribution system, the supplier cannot restrict sales by authorised wholesalers to authorised distributors.

 Where the supplier operates a free distribution system

-The hardcore restriction set out in Article 4(d) VBER concerns agreements or concerned practices that, directly or indirectly, have as their object the restriction of the territory into which or the customer groups to whom a buyer may actively or passively sell the contract goods or services.
+The hardcore restriction set out in Article 4, point (d) of Regulation (EU) X concerns agreements or concerted practices that, directly or indirectly, have as their object the restriction of the territory into which or the customers to whom a buyer in a free distribution system may actively or passively sell the contract goods or services147.

-There are five exceptions to the hardcore restriction laid down in Article 4(d) VBER.
+There are five exceptions to the hardcore restriction set out in Article 4, point (d) of Regulation (EU) X.

-First, Article 4(d)(i) VBER allows the supplier to restrict active sales, including online advertising, by a buyer into a territory or to a customer group reserved exclusively to the supplier or allocated exclusively to other buyers.
-The supplier can require that the restriction of active sales into an exclusive territory or to an exclusive customer group be passed on by the buyer to its customers that have entered into a distribution agreement with a supplier or with a party that was given distribution rights by the supplier.
-However, the protection of exclusively allocated territories or customer groups is not absolute, as passive sales into such territories or to such customer groups cannot be prohibited.
+First, Article 4, point (d)(i) of Regulation (EU) X allows the supplier to restrict active sales, including targeted online advertising, by the buyer into territories or to customer groups that are allocated exclusively to other buyers or reserved to the supplier.
+The supplier may also require the buyer to impose such permitted restrictions of active sales on the buyer’s direct customers.
+However, the protection of such exclusively allocated territories or customer groups is not absolute, as the supplier may not restrict passive sales into such territories or customer groups.